boskiv/go-open-registry/Readme.md

 ### Test with local storage

 * `docker-compose up -d -f compose/local.yaml`
-* `open http://localhost:3000` for Gogs and create an account and repository.
+* `open http://localhost:3000` for Gogs and create an account `crates` and repository `crates-index`.
+Dont forget to check button Initialize repo with readme file.
+Empty repo will raise an error when registry starts.
+* run `docker-compose up -d -f compose/artifactory.yaml` second time to initialize registry
-* put config.json file to the repository
+* config.json file will be generated automatically.
 * `use http://localhost:8000` to Configure cargo

 ### Test with artifactory